mbrylewi/BookingScrapper/README.md

 | `verbosity`   | Use it if you want more logs during the process.                                                                                                            | No       | Off               |

-When a parameter is not required, you do not have to add them to the command.
+When a parameter is not required, you do not have to add  it the command.

 For example :